Disclaimer: don’t do this. Some jellyfish are really dangerous.

 I wondered if we all know when we are doomed, or do we carry on hoping?
 Rage, rage, and all that?

-I walked to the surf line and waded in, but the beach incline was shallow and the waters lapping at my ankles were likely to turf the little creature back onto damp sand, to start warming and dehydrating all over again.
+I walked to the surf line and waded in, but the beach incline was shallow and the waters lapping at my ankles were likely to dump the little creature back onto the sand, to start warming and dehydrating all over again.

 So I threw it.